George Washington Buckner: Life

 After graduating from normal school, Buckner taught in Vincennes, Washington and Evansville.
 He married Stella White in Vincennes in 1879.
 She died of tuberculosis in 1889.

-Buckner graduated from medical school in 1890 and practiced medicine in Indianapolis for a year before moving to Evansville where he opened a doctor's office.
+Buckner graduated from medical school in 1890 and practiced medicine in Indianapolis for a year before moving to Evansville, where he opened a doctor's office.
 He married Anna Cowen there in 1896.
-They had five children.
+The couple had five children.
 John W. Boehne, a prominent Evansville Democrat, brought Buckner to the attention of President Woodrow Wilson, who appointed him Minister Resident to Liberia in 1913.
 Buckner served in the post until 1915, during which time he also served as American Consul General in Monrovia, the capital of Liberia.
-He became ill frequently with fever because of the tropical climate and resigned to return to Evansville.
+He frequently became ill with fever because of the tropical climate and he resigned himself to returning to Evansville.

 Buckner belonged to the African Methodist Episcopal Church and was active in Evansville civic affairs.
 He helped establish the Cherry Street Black YMCA and the United Brotherhood of Friendship.
 An active member of the Democratic Party, he was often involved with his close friend, Congressman John W. Boehne.
-He regularly wrote the "Colored Folks" section of region's Democratic newsletter urging them to support the party, earning himself the nickname "Elder Statesman of Indiana Blacks".
+He regularly wrote the "Colored Folks" section of region's Democratic newsletter, urging them to support the party, earning himself the nickname "Elder Statesman of Indiana Blacks".

-He died at the age of 87 in Evansville and is buried there in Oak Hill Cemetery.
+Buckner died in 1943 at the age of 87 in Evansville, where he was buried in Oak Hill Cemetery.